 Frequently Asked Questions

-You can bet on the Ryder Cup on all reputable and legal online sportsbooks, as well as betting exchanges.
+You can bet on the Ryder Cup on all reputable and legal online sportsbooks and betting exchanges.

-- Who is favored to win the Ryder Cup?
+Who is favoured to win the Ryder Cup?

-There are currently no betting lines on the 2023 Ryder Cup available.
+There are currently no betting lines on the 2023 Ryder Cup.
 You can only bet on the moneyline market – Europe at 15/8, America at 8/13, or a draw at 11/1.
 However, you can expect additional markets to open as we get closer to the event.